-Black Women In Sport Foundation Is Guiding Light For Others
+Black Women In Sport Foundation Is A Guiding Light For Others

 Still yearning to do more for others, Sloan Green, along with three other women she met while at Temple University, Alpha Alexander, Nikki Franke, and Linda Greene decided to form the Black Women in Sport Foundation in 1992.
 In an interview with GoodSport, she shared her reason for starting the organization.